AfroLatino/aws-bootcamp-cruddur/journal/week8.md

 )
 ```

-I, then added the policy below to the role:
+I added the policy below to the role:

 ```sh
 {